QTC-UMD/rydiqule/docs/source/installation.rst

 +++++++++++++++++++++++++++++

 If using an editable install, simply replacing the files in the same directory is sufficient.
-Though it is recommended to also run the appropriate pip update command as well to capture updated depedencies.
+Though it is recommended to also run the appropriate pip update command as well to capture updated dependencies.

 .. code-block:: shell